-Mucormycosis is a life-threatening infection that is best managed by a multidisciplinary team that includes a pathologist, laboratory specialist, internist, infectious disease expert, ICU nurses and a surgeon.
+Mucormycosis is a life-threatening infection that is best managed by an interprofessional team that includes a pathologist, laboratory specialist, internist, infectious disease expert, ICU nurses and a surgeon.
 These patients need immediate treatment and debridement of the necrotic tissues.
 HBO is used but only in stable patients.
 Antifungal agents need to be administered intravenously for weeks but despite optimal treatment, the infection carries a mortality of more than 50%.

 |||Vaideeswar P,Shah R, Zygomycotic infective endocarditis in pregnancy.
 Cardiovascular pathology : the official journal of the Society for Cardiovascular Pathology.
 2017 May - Jun; [PubMed PMID: 28288409]|

 |||Sasaki T,Mineta M,Kobayashi K,Ando M,Obata M, Zygomycotic invasion of the central nervous system.
 Japanese journal of radiology.
 2010 Jun; [PubMed PMID: 20585927]|